What to Do After a South Carolina Boat Accident

 Boat Accident Compensation

-- Medical expenses.
-You may seek compensation for all current and future medical bills related to the boat accident, including surgeries, hospitalization, doctors’ appointments, medications, rehabilitation, and ongoing treatment.
+• Medical expenses.
+You may be able to seek compensation for all current and future medical bills related to the boat accident, including surgeries, hospitalization, doctors’ appointments, medications, rehabilitation, and ongoing treatment.

-- Pain and suffering.
-Your physical pain and emotional suffering are hard to quantify but are a significant part of your fair recovery.
+• Pain and suffering.
+Your physical pain and emotional suffering are hard to quantify but may be considered when evaluating a claim.

-- Lost income.
-If the accident caused you to miss work or resulted in a long-term disability, you may recover lost wages, benefits, self-employment income, and future earning capacity to ease the financial burden.
+• Lost income.
+If the accident caused you to miss work or resulted in a long-term disability, you may be able to recover lost wages, benefits, self-employment income, and future earning capacity.

-- Property damage.
-Compensation can include repairs or replacement costs for damaged or lost property, such as your boat or personal belongings.
+• Property damage.
+Compensation may include repairs or replacement costs for damaged or lost property, such as your boat or personal belongings.

-- Disability and impairment.
-If the accident led to a permanent disability or impairment, damages can account for the impact on your quality of life, mobility, and daily activities.
+• Disability and impairment.
+If the accident led to a permanent disability or impairment, damages may account for the impact on your quality of life, mobility, and daily activities.

-- Loss of consortium.
-In cases where a loved one is seriously injured or killed in a boat accident, you may recover damages for the loss of companionship, care, and support.
+• Loss of consortium.
+In cases where a loved one is seriously injured or killed in a boat accident, you may be able to recover damages for the loss of companionship, care, and support.

-- Punitive damages.
-In cases of extreme negligence or intentional harm, punitive damages may be awarded to punish the responsible party and deter similar behavior in the future.
+• Punitive damages.
+In cases of extreme negligence or intentional harm, punitive damages may be considered by a court to punish the responsible party and deter similar behavior in the future.